Main Content

 Description

 The Vapor Quality Sensor (2P) block measures the fraction of vapor in a two-phase fluid.
 That fraction can be expressed on a mass basis (the vapor quality of the fluid) or on a volume basis (the vapor void fraction).
-The choice of basis is given in the Vapor fraction specification block parameter.
+Use the Vapor fraction specification block parameter to specify the basis.

-The measurement is made at port A and reported, as a physical signal, at port X. Its value can range from 0 in pure liquid to 1 in pure vapor.
+The block measures the vapor quality at port A and reports it as a physical signal at port X. The physical signal value can range from 0 in pure liquid to 1 in pure vapor.
 Intermediate values correspond to two-phase mixtures.
-The sensor is ideal—neither mass nor energy exchanges take place, and the measurement is therefore undisturbed by them.
+The sensor is ideal, that is, neither mass nor energy exchanges take place.

-If pressure should rise above the critical point for the fluid, vapor and liquid cease to exist, and the measurement becomes undefined.
-The block then outputs -1, a dummy value that serves merely to indicate a critical or supercritical state.
+If the pressure rises above the critical point for the fluid, vapor and liquid cease to exist, and the measurement becomes undefined.
+The block then outputs -1, a value that serves to indicate a critical or supercritical state.

 Ports